pebblecode/pebble-handbook/great-work/design/ux-research/user-testing.md

 * How often do you do [x] (Establishing familiarity)
 * How much do you use system [x] (Establish technical proficiency)

+###The Five Ws
+User testing can be boiled down to five W questions:
+* Who
+* When
+* Why
+* Where
+* HoW

+With these, you can pretty much cover all aspects of a user's experience of an app.
+If you can remember this principle alone, then you will be able to perform a user testing session.

 ###Key Questions for a particular page/component